How Can an IVF Specialist Help You in Your Fertility Journey

 Up to two embryos will be transferred into the uterus via a very fine catheter.
 Any additional embryo(s) may be frozen and stored for later use.

 A blood test will be scheduled two weeks after the embryo transfer to determine the IVF procedure’s success.
 If the result is positive, your fertility clinic will organise an ultrasound scan three weeks later.

 As with every fertility journey, we understand that this process can be as emotionally difficult as it is physically challenging.
-At O&G Specialist Clinic, we are dedicated to helping you realise your dreams of parenthood, and we will go to great lengths to ensure that this process goes as smoothly as possible.
+At The O&G Specialist Clinic, we are dedicated to helping you realise your dreams of parenthood, and we will go to great lengths to ensure that this process goes as smoothly as possible.
 You’re welcome to set a virtual consultation with us to discuss the treatment in detail – from the process, recovery to cost.